mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

 With a breadth-first traversal we discover all nearby nodes first and then visit their children.

 In contrast, in a **depth-first search** traversal, we want to go deep very quick; thus, the main difference is that we visit the children first, not the nearby nodes.
-In practice, that is like using a stack as a support structure for the traversal instead of a queue.
+That is like using a stack as a support structure for the traversal instead of a queue.

 ![Graphs: Depth-First Traversal Example](./pics/graphs_dfs_traversal_example.png)

 Differences wrt. the BFS:

-- The implementation is very simple: instead of using a queue, it works as if we were using a stack; however, that is equivalent to perform recursive calls for each node in the `DFS` algorithm, so we really don't need any stack in the implementation.
+- The implementation is very simple: instead of using a queue, it works as if we were using a stack; however, in practice, that is equivalent to perform recursive calls for each node in the `DFS` algorithm, so we really don't need any stack in the implementation.
 - Instead of *cross* edges, the edges which lead to already visited nodes are called *back* edges.

 ![Graphs: Depth-First Traversal - Pseudocode](./pics/graphs_dfs_traversal_pseudocode.png)